nate-strauser/meteor-cookbook/d3/README.md

 >
 > [D3.js website](http://d3js.org/)

-As D3 is an established library, we won't go into too much details about D3 internals in this article, but rather focus on how to properly utilize D3 in Meteor applications with full reactivity.
+As D3 is a well established library, we won't go very deep into D3 specifics in this article, but rather focus on how to properly utilize D3 in Meteor applications with full reactivity.

 The good news is that D3 integrates very well with Meteor applications to create collection driven visualizations.
-Only minor changes are needed to adapt most D3 examples to be fully reactive to any data changes in the underlying collection.
-Since D3 directly manipulates the DOM to create the data visualization, Blaze, the Meteor rendering engine, is not very involved in the actual rendering of the chart as D3 handles the SVG manipulation and creation.
-However, Meteor is still involved as it manages the backing data, orchestrates the reactive updates, and binds events to the visualization elements.
+Only minor changes are needed to adapt most D3 examples to be fully reactive to any data changes.
+Since D3 directly manipulates the DOM to create the data visualization, the Meteor rendering engine (Blaze) is not very involved in the actual rendering as D3 handles the creation and manipulation of SVG elements which make up the visualization.
+Meteor covers everything but the rendering as it manages the backing data, orchestrates the reactive updates, and binds events to the visualization elements.

 #### D3 Resources

 The web version of [Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html) is an excellent and in depth resource covering the most common use cases of D3.
-(Several of the example graphs were adapted from this ebook)
+(Several of the example graphs were adapted from this source)

-Since D3 can be used to produce almost any data visualization, a good way to start on building your own graph is to look over the many high quality examples and find one that is close to what you are looking for.
+Since D3 can be used to produce wide array of data visualizations, a good way to start on building your own is to look over the many high quality examples and find one that is close to what you are looking for.
 A multitude of excellent example graphs can be found in the following galleries: https://github.com/mbostock/d3/wiki/Gallery, http://bl.ocks.org/mbostock

-The [D3 API Reference](https://github.com/mbostock/d3/wiki/API-Reference) can be useful when adjusting or creating D3 controlled displays.
+The [D3 API Reference](https://github.com/mbostock/d3/wiki/API-Reference) can be a useful resource when working with D3.

 -----------